 She has traveled around the world exploring native cultures, foods and wild places, yet she returns always to the light-drenched Southwest she calls home.

-Jodi actively volunteers in underserved communities and supports conservation of the natural ecosystems of the West; teaches, gives therapies, studies and writes from her native Arizona.
+Jodi actively volunteers in underserved communities and supports conservation of the natural ecosystems of the West; she also teaches, provides healing, studies and writes from her native Arizona.

 She brings her love of old places and things, cooking and sharing with her family and friends to her storytelling.